mlabuda2/nf-tower-docs/docs/credentials/google_registry_credentials.md

 Google Cloud Artifact Registry is fully integrated with Google Cloud services and supports various authentication methods.
 Tower requires programmatic access to your private registry using [long-lived service account keys](https://cloud.google.com/artifact-registry/docs/docker/authentication#json-key) in JSON format.

-Long-lived service account keys with elevated permissions are a potential security risk.
 Create dedicated service account keys that are only used to interact with your repositories — Tower requires the [Artifact Registry Reader](https://cloud.google.com/artifact-registry/docs/access-control#permissions) role.

 Administrators can create a service account from the Google Cloud console: